jonbnewman/mobx-store-provider/README.md

 export default AppStore;
 ```

+This is what your application and components use for state and state-related actions.

 If you are new to _mobx-state-tree_, it is highly recommended you read through a bit of the [_mobx-state-tree_ documentation](https://mobx-state-tree.js.org).